vigneshavm/Interview-questions/JS Q.md

-The **`window.history` API** provides access to the browser's session history, allowing you to navigate between pages in the session history stack, modify the browser's URL, and even change the current state without causing a page reload.
+The **`window.history` API** provides access to the browser's session history,
+- Allowing you to navigate between pages in the session history stack, modify the browser's URL, and even change the current state without causing a page reload.

 **Key Methods**:
 - `history.pushState()`: Adds a new entry to the browser history stack.